ikmb/TOFU-MAaPO/README.md

     --reads '*_R{1,2}.fastq.gz' \
     --metaphlan \
     --updatemetaphlan \
-    --metaphlan_db '/path/to/download/gtdbtk_db/to' \
+    --metaphlan_db '/path/to/store/metaphlan/db' \
     --outdir results
 ```

-In all future runs, you are not required to download the database again, so you can skip the parameter `--updatemetaphlan`:
+In all future runs, you are not required to download the database again, so you can skip the parameter `--updatemetaphlan`, as long as the parameter `--metaphlan_db` is kept the same:

 ```
 nextflow run ikmb/TOFU-MAaPO \